Why do I feel disconnected from myself?

 At first, this can feel responsible or mature.
 Over time, it creates distance from ourselves.

 The cost of disconnection builds gradually.
 It shows up through small, repeated moments where our inner signals are overlooked.
-Over time, this creates a quiet erosion of self-knowledge and self-trust.
+Over time, this creates a slow and steady erosion of self-knowledge and self-trust.

 We may notice it in how hard it becomes to answer simple questions like: what do I want?
 What feels right right now?
 Confidence fades not because we lack ability, but because we're no longer in steady contact with ourselves.